coatespeter/first-project-gglamping/README.md

 ## User Stories

-As a static website the user goals will be the same from each time, those goals are as follows;
+As a static website the user goals will be the same each time, those goals are as follows;
-**Accomodation**
+**Accommodation**

-We would like for potential visitors to the eco-resort to be able to get a feel for the types of accomodation and services available.
+We would like for potential visitors to the eco-resort to be able to get a feel for the types of accommodation and services available.
 As an eco-glamping resort, we would like for people to know that what they will experience is not necessarily what one can expect in a normal resort.

 **Communication**

 We would like for it to be as easy for a user to contact us as possible.
-We has made sure to include a very visible contact tab on the header which links to a very readable and accessible contact form that is responsive on Phones, Tablets Laptops and Desktop computers.
+We have made sure to include a very visible contact tab on the header which links to a very readable and accessible contact form that is responsive on Phones, Tablets Laptops and Desktop computers.

-**User Friendlyness**
+**User Friendliness**
 I have used appropriate media queries to ensure that the layout of each page represents how it was designed.
-I have made sure to add several breakpoints where the arrangement of columns and is adjusted to suit each device as well as adding a dropdown menu to the smaller devices to save on cluttered space in the menu.
+I have made sure to add several breakpoints where the arrangement of columns is adjusted to suit each device as well as adding a dropdown menu to the smaller devices to save on cluttered space in the menu.

 ## Design